insighio/docs/content/firmwareapi/api/_index.en.md

 weight: 1010
 ---

-The pages in this section provide a thorough description of all insigh.io libraries included in the Pycom firmware as frozen modules.
+The pages in this section provide a thorough description of all insigh.io libraries provided through open-source project: [insighioNode](https://github.com/insighio/insighioNode) hosted in Github.